nothariharan/synergia/README.md

 ## Output

-The system generates a file named **`detection_log.csv`** in the project folder.
+The system generates a file named **`detection_log.csv`** (or a timestamped file like `log_2025-11-06_07-10-15.csv` for live sessions).
 This file contains a frame-by-frame log of every object detected, including its class, confidence, distance, bearing, and risk score.